slackapi/node-slack-sdk/docs/_packages/web_api.md

 <strong><i>Initializing without a token</i></strong>
 </summary>

-Alternatively, you can create a client without an token, and use it with multiple workspaces as long as you supply a `token` when you call a method.
+Alternatively, you can create a client without a token, and use it with multiple workspaces as long as you supply a `token` when you call a method.

 ```javascript